phil-anderson/blurp/README.md

 *TODO*
 * BUG Tall, narrow viewport causes completion message to be truncated.
+* Model Screen shouldn;treally have reset - Should be in ScreenImpl
 * Handle Ctrl+C terminate better.
 * Add toString() methods to model objects
 *     Colour constants should know their name for the toString method (NamedColour extends Colour)